mchapman00/intro1/netlogo/readings/ticks.md

 # Ticks
-NetLogo keeps track of time using
+NetLogo keeps track of time using a unit called a tick.

 ## Commands
 [`ticks`](#ticks) <br/>